ROM-Based Stochastic Optimization for a Continuous Manufacturing Process: Optimization methodology

 \subsection{Objectives and formulation}

 As a consequence of the processes experienced along the line, the section shape changes as it can be seen in Figure \ref{section_change}.
 In order to ensure the functionality of the seal in further assembly stages, there exists a quality requirement to keep a certain dimension at the end of the line.
 The location of the gauged points under control are marked in red in Figure \ref{section_change}.
-The objective of this work is to find a configuration for the controllable parameters ($c$) that yields to a reasonable value in the controlled distance, despite of the uncertain factors ($u$).
+The objective of this work is to find a configuration for the controllable parameters ($c$) that yields to a reasonable value in the controlled distance {between these two points}, despite of the uncertain factors ($u$).

 The ROM predicts the geometrical evolution of the two control points of the part along the line.
-In particular, the model computes the deviation from the starting position for such nodes.
-The in-between distance for a given position $k$ at the line, $d_k$, is computed as follows,
+In particular, the model computes the deviation from the starting position for such nodes. {The in-between distance for a given position $z$ at the line, $d(z)$, can be thus computed as follows,}